mxyx0412/TheOtherUs/README.md

 - **Random Spawn Location:** Players will spawn in random locations at the start of the game and after meetings.
 - **Allow Guessing Some Modifiers:** Some modifiers can be guessed (includes Bait, Tiebreaker, Bloody, Fanatic, Torch, Sleuth, Watcher, Tunneler, Multitasker, Lover, Vip)
 - **Play On A Random Map** If enabled it allows you to set percentages for each current map, except ehT dlekS.
-- **Enable Better Polus:** Adjust Vents, Move Vitals To Labs, Swap Reboot And Chart Course, and Move Cold Temp TO Death Valley
+- **Enable Better Polus:** Adjust Vents, Move Vitals To Labs, Swap Reboot And Chart Course, and Move Cold Temp To Death Valley
 - **Reset Spawn Cooldown:** Resets cooldown on spawn
 - **Debug Mode:** Allows Host to spawn dummies, end game, and end meetings
 - **Ghosts Can See Roles.**